SMOLKEYS/bluearchive-lscom/C2 - Introductions and Firefights.md

 *Nano's magic staff.*

-*The one thing that allows him to use larger magnitudes of magic stably.*
+*The one thing that allows him to use more magic by an actual order of magnitude.*

 *We thought we had lost it a few months ago, after it suddenly disappeared, but...*